We get sport from the inside.

 Danno chats to former professional golfer Alison Nicholas about her retirement.
 Although she achieved great success on the course with 18 tournament wins, Alison found the transition to life after golf far harder than she expected

-In this first episode of a new series, Danno chats to former Premier League footballer Linvoy Primus.
 Having played more than 400 professional matches over a 17-year career, Linvoy shares some of the challenges he faced in making the transition to life after football and offers advice to elite athletes approaching retirement today

 You want to be part of the team on and off the field, but you know the alcohol might be flowing and getting drunk will be the name of the game.
 If you’re a follower of Jesus, how should you react?